thescientist13/copy-dots/README.md

 ## Overview

-Quickly copy dot files (and more!) from one project into an another project with a single command.
-Great for scaffolding / initializing a new project!
+Quickly copy dot files (and more!) from one project into another project with a single command.
+Great for scaffolding or initializing a new project!  🚀

 ![dotcs](./.github/assets/dots.jpg)